hbo/openldap-mdb-deref-problem/README.md

 ldap://127.0.0.1:1234

 The DIT contains People and property entries, and Groups, where each group has alias subentries, which point to the people in the group.

+The size of the DIT can be manipulated by setting a couple of variables to different values:
+- NRPEOPLE: Number of people entries in the DIT
+- NRGROUPS: Numer of groups created
+- NRPROPS: number of properties associated with each person.
+They will be attached as subentries to the person entry
+- MAXGRPSIZE: max size of a group.
+The actual size is determined pseudo-randomly.
+For each group member one alias entry will be added to the DIT.
+So approx MAXGRPSIZE * NRGROUPS / 2 will be present in the generated DIT

+With NRPEOPLE the size of the DIT can be influenced without adding extra aliases.

 ### ./scripts/doit.sh